queeksm/Rails-Capstone/README.md

 # Scaffold for the Rails capstone project.

 This repo contains the barebones of a transactional management application, the functionality if operational and you can expand on it.
 It also has some basic styling using bootstrap 4.
+The additional MVC feature is a fully fledged authentication log in with Devise.

 ## Built With